kylekatarnls/simple-cli/README.md

-method get a SimpleCli instance. `$cli` is your program object, an instance of the class that extends `SimpleCli` so in the example above, it's an instance of `EasyCalc` it means you can access from `$cli` all methods you define in your sub-class and all methods available from the `SimpleCli` inherited class:
+method get a SimpleCli instance. `$cli` is your program object, an instance of the class that extends `SimpleCli` so in the example above, it's an instance of `EasyCalc` it means you can access from `$cli` all methods you define in your sub-class (or the ones override to customize your program) and all methods available from the `SimpleCli` inherited class:

 <i start-api-reference></i>